 To relieve the pain caused by bunions, look for shoes with a wide and/or deep toe box to allow room for the affected joint.
 A broad forepart with a flexible joint area will help keep pressure off of the inflamed area.
 Many therapeutic shoes designed for those with bunions will feature a stretch mesh or lycra material on the side joints, to help relieve the pressure and keep from worsening the condition.

-Innovate Comfort Shoes offers shoes for both men and women who suffer from bunions.
+ICS Shoes offers shoes for both men and women who suffer from bunions.
 Hylan shoe company features athletic shoes that have mesh sides and wide footbeds.
-Women can find relief in Dr. Comfort’s Annie and Flute, and the Magnolia from Drew Shoes.
-Dr. Comfort also offers the Brian for men who need to treat bunion pain.
+Women can find relief in Dr. Comfort’s Annie and Dr. Comfort also offers the Brian for men who need to treat bunion pain.
 For more options, call our experts.
 We’re happy to help!

 Another common foot problem that affects the forefront of the foot, hammertoe is a toe that is pulled back, or contracted, at the middle joint in the toe.
 The toe’s joints curl downward as tendons and ligaments tighten.
 This condition leads to severe pressure and pain, especially on the tops of the toes as they rub against a shoe.
 Hammertoes usually affect the smaller toes.